 Prepared by Michael Steer

-The Note’s author seeks information about a Mr Walters who might (or might not) have been a curate at Moretonhampstead in the mid-1700’s and provides information about a Hawkes-Walter marriage at Moreton in October 1757.
+The Note supplements the author’s original submission on the Walter family that appeared in volume VI of the journal (pp 240-241).
+The original submission sought information about a Mr Walters who might (or might not) have been a curate at Moretonhampstead in the mid-1700’s and provides information about a Hawkes-Walter marriage at Moreton in October 1757.
 The article, from a copy of a rare and much sought-after journal can be downloaded from the Internet Archive.
 Google has sponsored the digitisation of books from several libraries.
 These books, on which copyright has expired, are available for free educational and research use, both as individual books and as full collections to aid researchers.